 - 2. The Board of Directors authorizes carrying forward unexpended capital project appropriations and encumbered operating funds for the Fiscal Year 2023-24. - 3.
 The Board of Directors authorizes the SEJPA Treasurer to deposit any surplus FY 2023-24 budgeted funds, meaning appropriated funds that are not expended or otherwise encumbered by June 30, 2024, into the SEJPA PARS Public Agencies Post-Employments Benefits Trust Program.

-PASSED AND ADOPTED at a regular meeting of the Board of Directors of the San Elijo Joint Powers Authority, California, held on this 20th day of June, 2023 by the following vote:
+PASSED AND ADOPTED this 20th day of June, 2023, by the following vote: